 Oversized: 5 oz.
 America the Beautiful

 Jumbo-sized: 90mm.
 Gold Panda 1kg.

 What is a "No Grade?"

 PCGS experts may encounter coins which, for one reason or another, cannot be assigned a numerical grade.
-These “No Grade” coins fall into three categories: (1) problem coins, (2) inconclusive, or (3) ineligible “No Grades.”
+These "No Grade" coins fall into three categories: (1) problem coins, (2) inconclusive, or (3) ineligible "No Grades."
 In the first category, coins will be placed in a PCGS Genuine holder (except where noted).
 Coins in categories two and three will be returned un-encapsulated.
-Go to PCGS Grading Standards for further details.
+Please visit PCGS Grading Standards for further details.